zqureshi/CSC443/pl2/report/analysis.md

 We used `mkcsv.py` to generate a CSV file with 5,000 entries.
-We then used `write_fixed_len_pages` and `read_fixed_len_pages` to store and retrieve the data into heap files.
+We then used `write_fixed_len_pages` and `read_fixed_len_pages` to store and retrieve the data into page files.
 After running the experiment three times on the data, we got the following results:

 ![First run][] ![Second run][] ![Third run][]